-'''

-1

-MR. LEVITT: This is Eli Levitt.

-2.

-I'll second.

-Thank you, Council

-3

-CHAIR BECKETT:

-4

-Levitt.

-We have a motion and a second to adopt the motion
+1 MR. LEVITT: This is Eli Levitt.
+2 I'll second.
+Thank you, Council 3 CHAIR BECKETT: 4 Levitt.
+We have a motion and a second to adopt the motion 5 to move to expedited review for the Carriger Solar 6 project.
+7 We'll now move to Council discussion on the 8 9 motion.
+10 MR. PAMPLIN: Yeah, thanks, 11 Mr. Chair.

-5

-to move to expedited review for the Carriger Solar

-6

-project.

-7

-We'll now move to Council discussion on the

-8

-9

-motion.

-10

-MR. PAMPLIN: Yeah, thanks,

-11

-Mr. Chair.
 And appreciate the second.

-12

-My comments are just very brief.
-In reviewing

-13

-this project, note that the MDNS has already been

-14

-I'm interested in hearing from the public

-this evening on the merits of the project as well as

-15

-16

-appreciate, Chair Beckett, that you're going to be

-17

-meeting with Yakama Nation to understand further their

-18

-concerns, that you'd be bringing that back to the

-19

-Council for our deliberations if this order is granted.

-20

-So because we have a number of additional process

-21

-steps, I'm comfortable moving forward with the

-22

-expedited review.
+12 My comments are just very brief.
+In reviewing 13 this project, note that the MDNS has already been 14 I'm interested in hearing from the public granted. this evening on the merits of the project as well as 15 16 appreciate, Chair Beckett, that you're going to be 17 meeting with Yakama Nation to understand further their 18 concerns, that you'd be bringing that back to the 19 Council for our deliberations if this order is granted.
+20 So because we have a number of additional process 21 steps, I'm comfortable moving forward with the 2.2 expedited review.
 Thank you.

-23

-CHAIR BECKETT:

-Thanks for your

-24

-comment.

-Other Council members who wish to make a comment
+23 CHAIR BECKETT: Thanks for your 24 comment.
+Other Council members who wish to make a comment 25

-25

-'''

-before the motion is considered?
-1 MS. BREWSTER: This is Stacey 2 3 Brewster.
-4 CHAIR BECKETT: Council Brewster.
-5 MS. BREWSTER: I would just second Councilman Hamplin [sic] -- excuse me -- Nate's 6 If we move forward with expedited 7 comments. processing, I would do so with the expectation that we 8 9 address Yakama Nation's concerns through an option 10 other than adjudicative process.
-11 CHAIR BECKETT: Very well noted.
-12 Thank you.
-13 Any other Council comments?
-Or, again, if there 14 are questions, we're happy to take them.
-But might be a little more in the discussion mode here, comments.
-15 16 Online?
-Okay.
-Then I will call for action to be considered here 17 in a vote.
-So for all those in favor of moving to 18 19 the -- sorry.
-My new meeting and too many pieces of 20 paper.
-As we move to the expedited review for the 21 Carriger Solar project, all those in favor saying 2.2 "aye."
-23 MULTIPLE SPEAKERS: Aye.
-24 CHAIR BECKETT: Opposed?
-25 UNIDENTIFIED SPEAKER:

-CHAIR BECKETT: And help me on my word.
-To Abstain.
-Any abstentions?

-Hearing none.

-Okay.
-The motion, then, is adopted.
-And we will move to expedited review, which then means that we will -- I will soon conclude this meeting, and we will move to our public comment period.

-So without further question or anything else from our Council, I will close the special meeting where we've taken action, and I will open the -- just make sure I get my (unintelligible) right here -- our public comment hearing on the Carriger Solar application.

-So we will now be moving into the public comment period as expected.
-The time for -- I'm sorry -- for concluding the last meeting was 6:32, and we have opened at 6:33 p.m. to our special meeting for public comments this evening.
-And I believe staff will help me here in a moment with both those who have signed up for public comment.

-Please note that for those of you who may be listening in but still wish to make a comment but haven't signed up, you can phone (360) 664-1345.

-Normally this is done before.
+1 And help me on my CHAIR BECKETT: 2 To Abstain.
+Any abstentions? word.
+3 Hearing none.
+4 The motion, then, is adopted.
+And we will Okav.
+5 move to expedited review, which then means that we will -- I will soon conclude this meeting, and we will 6 move to our public comment period.
+7 So without further question or anything else from 8 our Council, I will close the special meeting where 9 10 we've taken action, and I will open the -- just make 11 sure I get my (unintelligible) right here -- our public 12 comment hearing on the Carriger Solar application.
+13 So we will now be moving into the public comment 14 period as expected.
+The time for -- I'm sorry -- for concluding the last meeting was 6:32, and we have 15 16 opened at 6:33 p.m. to our special meeting for public 17 comments this evening.
+And I believe staff will help 18 me here in a moment with both those who have signed up 19 for public comment.
+20 Please note that for those of you who may be 21 listening in but still wish to make a comment but 2.2 haven't signed up, you can phone (360) 664-1345.
+23 Normally this is done before.
 Or you can e-mail EFSEC at EFSEC@EFSEC.wa.gov.
-For anyone online as well as, I think, those who are in online, if you note you're interested in speaking, you might be able to capture that in the chat.
-We'll do our best to make sure everyone's heard.
+For anyone online as well as, Ithink, those who are in online, if you note you're

+1 interested in speaking, you might be able to capture 2 that in the chat.
+We'll do our best to make sure 3 everyone's heard.